heilaaks/snippy/docs/dev/SCRIBBLING.md

        safety and security reasons.
 This tries to prevent extremely long log messages which may cause problems for the server.

+    3. See security rules to write log messages from LOGGING

     SQL

     1. SQL formatting